A CueHit logo.

 Engage

-It's essential to our customers to connect and engage with the community, send automated updates and followups, and define surveys to be send based on specific encounters and many other variables.
-In addition, chiefs and managers expect to have visibility into how the system is working and what's happening behind the scenes.
+It was essential for our customers to connect and engage with the community, send automated updates and follow-ups, and define surveys to be sent based on specific encounters and many other variables.
+In addition, chiefs and managers expected visibility into how the system was working and what was happening behind the scenes.

 Measure